cmattoon/php-project-base/README.md

 I'm developing this on PHP 5.5, though I'm not targeting any particular version.
 Most of the HTML5BP stuff is left intact, but I don't use it personally.
 Feel free to delete it.

+## Setup
+If you don't see "Hello, World!" when you load index.php, you may need to change the permissions or ownership of the `tplcache` folder in order for compiled templates to be saved.